yet-another-static-site-generator/yass/README.md

 ### Linux

 To see all available options, type in console `./yass help` in directory where binary file is.
-It work that same way for downloaded AppImage version of program.
-More informations about using AppImage files you can find here:
+It works that same way for downloaded AppImage version of program.
+More information about using AppImage files you can find here:

 https://docs.appimage.org/user-guide/run-appimages.html